sxxmason/FGANomaly/README.md

 # FGANomaly
-This repository shows the implementation of FGANomaly proposed by paper *GAN-Based Anomaly Detection for MultivariateTime Series Using Polluted Training Set*.
+This repository shows the implementation of FGANomaly proposed by paper *GAN-Based Anomaly Detection for Multivariate Time Series Using Polluted Training Set*.

 ## FGANomaly.py
 the Network structure of FGANomaly.